Why it's important to understand running pace

 What is running pace, and why does it matter?

-Pace can be simply defined as how fast you're running, and it's typically expressed as the average amount of time it takes for you to run one mile during a longer run.
+Pace can be simply defined as how fast you're running, and it's typically expressed as the average amount of time it takes for you to run one kilometre during a longer run.

 While you don't want to become too preoccupied with numbers, there are several benefits to understanding pace.
 Primarily, knowing your pace can help you gauge how long it will take to run a certain distance and stay on track when racing.
 Plus, tracking your improvement over time can be one of the most rewarding parts of your running journey.